general information

 Adhesive and Grout

-Standard adhesives and grouts can be used for our tiles.
-Due to the sharp edge of the Victorian style tile the tiles can be set with a small joint or even butt jointed if required.
-If grouting is used we recommend using an impregnator to minimise staining over time.
-Please note that very dark coloured grouts such as dark grey or black can highlight the craze lines in pale tile colours.
-Often on original tiles crazing is only noticale because of dust/soot over the years makes them visable.
-We often ‘age’ tiles by intentionally staining the crazing with a dark coloured stain.
+Standard adhesives and grouts can be used.
+Our sharp edge Victorian style tiles can be set with a small joint (1-2mm).
+We also offer a sharp straight edge tiles that can be used for butt-jointing on request.
+We recommend using an impregnator to minimise staining over time.
+Please note that very dark coloured grouts such as dark grey or black will highlight the craze lines in the glaze.
+If a dark grout is used ensure that the tiles are fully and evenly crazed before grouting.
+The highlighted crazing will then give an ‘aged affect’.
+On original Victorian tiles the crazing is only noticable due to dust/soot filling the craze lines over the years.
+We ofter ‘aged tiles’ by intentionally staining the crazing with a dark coloured stain.
+Paler grout colours donot give the same affect.
 Please give us a call to discuss if you are unsure.

 Returns